51 Notable alumni of

 -

-Bhikkhu Bodhi, born Jeffrey Block, is an American Theravada Buddhist monk, ordained in Sri Lanka and currently teaching in the New York and New Jersey area.
-He was appointed the second president of the Buddhist Publication Society and has edited and authored several publications grounded in the Theravada Buddhist tradition.
+Jeffrey Block, better known as Bhikkhu Bodhi, is an American Theravada monk ordained in Sri Lanka who teaches in the area of New York and New Jersey.
+He is an author and Buddhist commentator and was appointed the second president of the Buddhist Publication Society.
+He is also the president of the Buddhist Association of America and the founder of Buddhist Global Relief.

 -